Israel Heritage

 63BCE - But a Nabataean intervenes - Antipater, father of Herod the Great turns the tables.

-Antipater convinces king of the Nabataeans, Aretas, to side with Hyrcanus and fight for the Jewish crown.
-Civil war is only ended by one asking Roman general Pompey to intervene.
-Quarrelling Jewish brothers open the door to total Roman Rule.
-Pompey decides to settle the war by keeping Israel for himself and Rome.
-The Roman Period begins.
+Antipater convinces the king of the Nabataeans, Aretas, to side with Hyrcanus and fight for the Jewish crown, a significant moment in the history of Israel.
+The civil war is only resolved when one side asks Roman general Pompey to intervene.
+This conflict among quarrelling Jewish brothers opens the door to total Roman rule, marking a pivotal point in the ancient Israel events.
+Pompey ultimately decides to settle the war by keeping Israel for himself and Rome, which signifies the beginning of the Roman Period in the Jewish history timeline.

 44BCE - Julius Caesar killed.